LuckyGirl-XU/STGN/README.md

 # STGN

-This repo is for Scalable and Effective Temporal Graph Representation Learning With Hyperbolic Geometry, published at TNNLS 2024.
+This repo is for Scalable and Effective Temporal Graph Representation Learning With Hyperbolic Geometry, published at IEEE Transactions on Neural Networks and Learning Systems (TNNLS) 2024.